ritchiewilson/rawscripts/docs/source/contribute.rst

 administrators, and sages.
 But if you DO write code, that's awesome too.
 Either way, you should start by:

+.. _community:

 Joining the Community
 =====================

-Get in on the conversation, say "hey", see what people are up to.
+The first thing to do is get in on the conversation, say "hey", see what people are up to.

 * Check out the mailing list on google groups
 * Come chat on IRC at #rawscripts on Freenode.net

+Step one complete?
+Awesome.
+Start getting involved in any number of ther ways.
+Like:

 Use the Software
 ================

-You can also start by just using the software.
-Go to rawscripts.com, sign up and start writing.
-Poke around and tell us what you think.
+You can go use the software this minute at `rawscripts.com <http://www.rawscripts.com>`_.

+We need writers using the software, and we need their feedback.
+It can also be a good way to familiarize yourself with the project.

 Write Code
 ==========

-The code is hosted at gitorious.org/rawscripts/rawscripts, so grab it, start a new branch and see what you can do.
+Download code and libraries, make a new branch in git and go for it.

+Check out more complete :ref:`instructions <working-on-code>` for getting started.

 Evangelize
 ==========